adlnet/xAPI-Spec/xAPI.md

 * The platform property MUST NOT be used if the Statement's Object is an Agent or Group.
 * The language property MUST NOT be used if not applicable or unknown.

-__Note__: Revision has no behavioral implications within the scope of xAPI.
+__Note:__ Revision has no behavioral implications within the scope of xAPI.
 It is simply stored, so that it is available for reporting tools.

 <a name="Registration"/>